 As mentioned above, they’re basically just speakers, but allow you to monitor what’s going on in your mix if you happen to be a producer like me.
 If you have a good pair, they will reveal the flaws in your recording, as well as the music you may already have lying around.

-The beauty of it is that high quality source files will likely sound amazing.
-You may be prompted to go back and listen to all of your old vinyl, CD’s, etc. just to really soak it all in.
+The beauty of it is that high-quality source files will likely sound amazing.
+You may be prompted to go back and listen to all of your old vinyl, CDs, etc. just to really soak it all in.
 Monitors will reveal even the subtlest of nuance in good audio, and for that reason become an almost spiritual experience for some.
-I’ve read countless amazon reviews from people who were in tears listening to the same songs they’ve heard for years, all because they missed out on details that their new monitors picked up on.
+I’ve read countless Amazon reviews from people who were in tears listening to the same songs they’ve heard for years, all because they missed out on details that their new monitors picked up on.
 Coming from experience, it really is an amazing revelation (with good headphones as well).

-Studio monitors could also refer to headphones, because a lot of them are called just that.
-Check out my Sony MDR 7506 review for a great pair of entry level ones!
-These are what I started out with, and still remain one of the most viable first purchases you can make in contribution to your studio.
+Studio monitors could also refer to headphones because a lot of them are called just that.
+Check out my Sony MDR 7506 review for a great pair of entry-level ones!
+These are what I started out with, and still, remain one of the most viable first purchases you can make in contribution to your studio.

 If you decide to purchase a pair, the set up is very important.
 If you purchase near-fields, they should be very close to you, as the sound isn’t meant to travel that far.
 This is your common desktop/bookshelf speaker, and each monitor should form an equilateral triangle pointing to your dome piece.
-The tweeter (which accounts for the treble/mid range) should be about level with your ears, and the monitors should be elevated so that the sound actually will travel towards your ears, and not below or above them.
+The tweeter (which accounts for the treble/mid-range) should be about level with your ears, and the monitors should be elevated so that the sound actually will travel towards your ears, and not below or above them.
 This will give you the very best possible sound in whichever room you are in.

 This is very important, and something that I learned the hard way.
 If your room doesn’t have some basic Acoustic Sound Treatment, your mix may not translate well.
 Case and point: One time I was mixing a beat using my monitors and the bass sounded really smooth.
-When I subsequently put on my headphones to reference it, it was way to loud and muddy.
+When I subsequently put on my headphones to reference it, it was way too loud and muddy.
 It sounded awful!

 Because I didn’t have any bass traps in the corner, and foam panels on my walls to absorb some of the deficiencies that were present in my room.
 Do yourself a favor and invest in a few of these.
-You don’t really have to go crazy at first, but you will definitely need some of each regardless
+You don’t really have to go crazy at first, but you will definitely need some of each regardless.

 - Check out this great post on Acoustic Sound Treatment 101 as well!
 He covers a lot of the stuff that I’m not as well versed in.